styled-components/styled-components/docs/existing-css.md

 ## Global class always overridden

-The other way around might happen too.
-You have a styled component, and a standard, global CSS class you're trying to override some styles with.
-For some reason though, the `styled-components` styles always end up overriding the styles of the global class, no matter what you do!
+You can apply a global CSS class to a styled component by adding a `className` prop.
+This will work, but if a specific CSS property (e.g. `background-color`) is defined in both the global CSS _and_ the styled component the results may not be what your expecting!

 A contrived example: